ThobesForBros/Wired-for-Perfection/perfectionism.md

 **HADIDAH (through WAITER)**
 I can fix your mind.
 Just like I fixed your legs.

 *The air grows heavy.
 The café, which once felt warm, now feels cold and distant.
-The waiter’s eyes are vacant, his movements smooth and mechanical as he steps closer to MC’s table.
+The waiter’s eyes are vacant, his movements smooth and mechanical as he steps closer to Kamal’s table.
 His smile is wide but devoid of life, like a puppet being controlled from somewhere far away.*

-**MC (leaning forward, intrigued)**
+**Kamal (leaning forward, intrigued)**
 You can?
 You really can?

 *HADIDAH's voice rings out with certainty, smooth and persuasive.*